jumidev/terraform-modules-auto-azurerm-tests/README.md

 `pip3 install --user -r requirements.txt`

+### Cloudicorn-cli

-If you want to use the Either install from pip or clone the git repo and install.
+If you do not want to use the pypi release of cloudicorn-cli, want to use the Either install from pip or clone the git repo and install.

 ## make sure terraform / opentofu is installed

 `cloudcorn_setup --terraform`

 # Running tests

 Included Makefile has two tasks to run tests:

-`make test_venv` # runs tests using libraries in the virtual env
+`make test_venv` # runs tests using the virtual env

 `make test`  # doesn't use the venv

+Tests create a resource group with a random name (e.g. test_a3f4f654).
+To avoid cluttering your azure subscription, this resource group is automatically deleted (along with all sub resources) after every test run.

+Terraform states are NOT deleted, they will persist in the specified azure container.